 WHAT COLLABORATION LOOKS LIKE

-Beyond 12’s Founder and CEO, Alexandra (Alex) Bernadotte, is an NCCPC Steering Committee member.
+The Founder and CEO of Beyond 12, Alexandra (Alex) Bernadotte, is an NCCPC Steering Committee member.
 In this capacity, she partners with NCCPC staff and other Steering Committee members to support the design and implementation of NCCPC’s strategy, growth, and fundraising efforts.